welkiej7/Turkish-Conspiracy-Theorists/README.md

 ## Semi-Corpus Objects

 First Semi-Corpus object contains data from dogrulukpayi.com.
 We have derived all of the articles under section #sağlık(health in Turkish) from https://www.dogrulukpayi.com/kategoriler/saglik at 03.06.2022.
-Dubrovin Viktor Alexandrovich used data scraping with Python for Selenium.
+Dubrovin Viktor Alexandrovich used data scraping with Python for Selenium based websites.
+The file named